 The narrow mouth of the Soma makes it hard to fill up but easy to drink from.
-The lid is bamboo with plastic on the inside and it fits well on the top of the bottle with only one full rotation to tighten.
+The lid is bamboo with plastic on the inside, and it fits well on the top of the bottle with only one full rotation to tighten.
 One problem we ran into when filling the bottle was its tendency to overflow due to its small size.
 When filling from a fast spout or a portable water jug, the bottle would fill with water too quickly, not allowing us time to turn the water off before overflowing all over our hands and arms.
 Not a deal breaker, but something to note when filling in non-traditional settings (i.e. somewhere besides the sink).

 Perhaps to make up for its tendency to tip over, the Soma is well suited for falling; it is incredibly durable despite its delicate appearance.
 The silicone sleeve protected the glass well when the bottle was dropped onto hard surfaces.
 The lid, however, showed a few signs of weakness.
-It may have been user error, but a small gasket slipped out of the inside of the lid the first day we used the bottle and we were unable to get it back in.
+It may have been user error, but a small gasket slipped out of the inside of the lid the first day we used the bottle, and we were unable to get it back in.
 The bottle did not seem to leak more after, but a part of the lid did come off almost immediately.
-Out of the two glass bottles, the LifeFactory Glass Flip Cap scored higher in durability because it stands up better and has a more substantial lid design.
-Metal or plastic bottles tend to be more durable, and some of the top picks for a similar holding volume to the Soma are the Avex Brazos Autoseal Stainless or the CamelBak Eddy.
+Out of the two glass bottles, the LifeFactory Glass Flip Cap scored higher in durability because it stands up better and has a more solid lid design.
+Metal or plastic bottles tend to be more durable, and some of the top picks for a similar holding volume to the Soma are the Avex Brazos Autoseal Stainless or the CamelBak eddy.

 Ease of Cleaning

 The mouth of the bottle is very narrow, making cleaning the inside difficult.
-The Soma compares to the Platypus Softbottle in degree of difficulty to clean the inside.
+The Soma compares to the Platypus Softbottle in the degree of difficulty to clean the inside.
 In this category, the Lifefactory fared better due to its wider mouth.
 Another issue that popped up after a few months of use with the Soma bottle was the accumulation of water between the silicone sleeve and the glass.
-This became an issue when we noticed mold beginning to grow in this area, and it is difficult to remove the sleeve to clean the inside of the sleeve.
+This became an issue when we noticed mold beginning to grow in this area, and it's hard to remove the sleeve to clean the inside of the sleeve.
 The LifeFactory's sleeve has many more holes, and thus allows for more air to get between the sleeve and the bottle.
 This bottle did not accumulate mold between the sleeve and bottle.

 Because the company is new and focused on making products of a high quality, the Soma bottle is a bit expensive for the size and range of versatility it provides.
 At $30, you are making an investment in the Soma company values, where they give a portion of every purchase to water-related non-profits and other projects.
-In general, glass bottles will be more expensive than other bottles — the Lifefactory Glass Flip Cap comes in at $25, compared to the plastic Nalgene Wide-Mouth or CamelBak Eddy, which are $11 or $15 respectively.
+In general, glass bottles will be more expensive than other bottles — the Lifefactory Glass Flip Cap comes in at $25, compared to the plastic Nalgene Wide-Mouth or CamelBak eddy, which are $11 or $15 respectively.

 — Jane Jackson